Sven-D/Datenbanken_big_data/ReadMe.md

  - Measure time delta

 With the batch sizes:
-1 Single Month (June 2015)
+- Single Month (June 2015)
-2 Full Year (2015)
+- Full Year (2015)
-3 Full Dataset
+- Full Dataset

-The Script drops the bucket and creates it anew,
+After the first two batches, the script drops the bucket and recreates it.
 ___